Bhaveshanjana/Uber/README.md

 - **Frontend Development**:
   - Basic interfaces built for users and captains.
 - **Backend Development**:
+  - Google maps API's integrated.
-  - APIs designed and database integration in progress.
+  - Ui and backend integration in progress.

 ## 🗂️ Folder Structure
 - **Frontend**: Built using React.js for a dynamic and modern user experience.